 There is a small, free parking lot at the bottom as well as a small cafe called Ballintoy Harbour Cafe (Rourke’s Kitchen) where we decided to have lunch.
 Lunch was delicious, we enjoyed a homemade raspberry scone with clotted cream & jam.
-Followed that with an open-faced chicken sandwich with a side salad, finished off by a slice of homemade egg sponge cake filled with raspberry jam and cream.
+An open-faced chicken sandwich with a side salad.
+And of course a slice of homemade egg sponge cake filled with raspberry jam and cream.
 We arrived hungry and left very full & satisfied!

 We spent some time wandering around the quaint village and harbour watching the few small boats bobbing in the water and a family dressed in wetsuits taking a dip in the frigid waters.

 Our last stop on the Coastal Causeway Route was the Carrick-a-Rede rope bridge.
 We parked in the crowded parking lot near the ticket office.
 The cost to enter is £5.90 ticket.
 This allows you to walk along the rope bridge and explore the surrounding cliffs.